pemcg/manageiq-automation-howto-guide/chapter11/extending_event_handling.md

 ### Edit /var/www/miq/vmdb/config/event_handling.tmpl.yml

 There is a YAML file on each appliance _/var/www/miq/vmdb/config/event\_handling.tmpl.yml_ that controls the default actions to be taken when each event type is raised.
-This file has the following section to hande OpenStack _compute.instance.power\_off.end_ events...
+This file has the following section to hande OpenStack _compute.instance.power\_off.end_ events:

 ```
   compute.instance.power_off.end: